Calculation: Electric Power, Voltage, Current, and Resistance

 Undistorted powerful sound is not found in these formulas.
 Please, mind your ears!

-The eardrum and microphone diaphragms are really only moved by the waves of the
+The eardrum and microphone diaphragms are really only moved by the waves of the sound pressure.
+That does not do either the intensity, nor the power or the energy.

 If you are in the audio recording business, it is wise not to care much about the